 During the War of 1812, the M1795 musket was improved upon and updated, creating would would be called the Model of 1812 musket.
 Minor fixes to the stock, metal mechanisms, and parts interchangeability were the focus, and production of the M1812 would begin in 1814, making nearly all too late to make it to the American front line units fighting the British.
-Further refinements would be necessary, and would be realized into the Model of 1816.
-The M1816 would have more robust lock plate and improved stock, amongst a host of other small changes.
-M1816s would also see some improvements in their service history, and the Model of 1822, Model of 1835, and Model of 1840 would fall underneath the general M1816 umbrella.
+Further refinements would birth another musket: the Model of 1816.
+The M1816 would have a more robust lock plate and improved stock, amongst a host of other small changes.
+M1816s would be continuously improved, with the Model of 1822, Model of 1835, and Model of 1840 all falling underneath the general M1816 umbrella.
 While official ordinance documentation would make a distinction between these models, the service branches and individual units would refer to them all as M1816s.
-Operationally, the M1816 would be issued to soldiers and Marines in the years following the end of the War of 1812, and would be initially be used during the Indian Wars of the early 18th Century.
+Operationally, the M1816 would be issued to soldiers and Marines in the years following the end of the War of 1812, and would be used heavily during the Indian Wars of the early 18th Century.

 Above: The US Marines in action during the Second Seminole War.
 Below: The Model of 1819 Hall breechloading rifle was used by the Marines briefly during the Seminole wars, alongside the standard issue M816 musket.

 The M1816 would prove to be a solid musket, accurate and sturdy.
-The Marines would use it heavily, as they would be given a leading role in protecting US interests against the Spanish and other foreign nations in the Caribbean and along foreign trade routes and ports vital to the new nation.
-Marine Commandant Archibald Henderson would do much to expand the scope of the role of the Marine Corps, and would use these conflicts, particularly the Second Seminole War as a vehicle to show the Marine Corps’ prowess as an elite expeditionary fighting force.
-Supplanting the M1816 would be the M1819 Hall rifle was a breechloading, single shot design that would be issued to the Marines during the Indian Wars.
-The Hall rifle was more accurate than the standard smoothbore musket, and the irregular warfare often encountered by the Marines would make them a beneficial companion to Marine riflemen.
-Their service history would last roughly as long as the M1816, which is to say to roughly the middle of the century as the flintlock ignition system would be replaced by percussion on muskets of that era.
+The Marines would use the M1816 while protecting US interests against the Spanish and other foreign nations in the Caribbean, and while protecting trade routes.
+During this era, Marine Commandant Archibald Henderson would do much to expand the scope of the Marine Corps, and would use these conflicts, particularly the Second Seminole War as a vehicle to show the Marine Corps’ prowess as an expeditionary fighting force.
+Supplementing the M1816, the M1819 Hall rifle was a breechloading, single shot design that would be issued to the Marines during the Indian Wars.
+The Hall rifle was more accurate than the standard smoothbore musket, and the irregular warfare often encountered by the Marines would make this added accuracy a beneficial companion to Marine riflemen.

-The Marines prowess in action at places like Chapultepec during the Mexican-American War would bolster their reputation in combat.
+The Marines skill in combat at Chapultepec during the Mexican-American War would bolster their reputation as elite expeditionary force.

 The Mexican-American War of 1847 would provide the Marine Corps further opportunities to distinguish themselves on the battlefield, and showcase their expeditionary value.
 Serving under the overall command of General Winfield Scott, the Marines would land near Veracruz on March 9th, 1847.
 Combat for the city would be vicious, but it would fall to American forces in two weeks.
-From there, the Scott’s army would march to Mexico City, where the Marines would be tasked with capturing Chapultepec Castle, “the Halls of Montezuma” that begins the Marine Corps hymn.
-The fighting would be fierce, but at the end of the day the Marines would lower the Mexican flag and raise the Stars and Stripes to great applaud and fanfare back home.
-The disproportionate losses suffered by Marine officers, both commissioned and non-commissioned would lead to the incorporation of the “blood stripe,” a red stripe on the outside pant leg of the Marine dress blues uniform.
+From there, Scott’s army would march to Mexico City.
+Here, the Marines would be tasked with capturing Chapultepec Castle, home to “the Halls of Montezuma” sung proudly as the opening lines of the Marine Corps Hymn.
+The fighting would be fierce, but at the end of the day the Marines would lower the Mexican flag and raise the Stars and Stripes to great fanfare in American media.
+The disproportionate losses suffered by Marine officers, both commissioned and non-commissioned, would lead to the incorporation of the “blood stripe,” the distinctive red stripe on the outside pant leg of the Marine dress blues uniform.
 From what ordnance documents show, the majority of the American forces in Mexico would be armed with M1816 muskets.
-Though the Model of 1842 musket would make the switch from flintlock ignition to percussion, a much more modern design that was far less temperamental to inclement weather, it appears to have not been used during the Mexican-American War, though the sources for this are scarce and most just mention the use of “flintlock muskets.”
-The Mexican-American War would be the last battle the Marines would fight with the M1816, as the U.S. military began shifting to percussion muskets at the end of the decade.
+However, it was during this time that flintlock ignition systems would become obsolete to those with percussion caps.
+The Model of 1841 “Mississippi Rifle” & Model of 1842, a percussion-fired version of the M1816, would be the first long arms of the percussion variety commonly used by American fighting men.
+While some regiments would be armed with percussion muskets, their use would be limited during the Mexican-American War.
+Sources for this era are admittedly scarce, however, and most simply mention the use of “flintlock muskets” in general.
+The Mexican-American War would be the last conflict the Marines would fight with the M1816, as U.S. armed forces as a whole began shifting to percussion muskets at the end of the decade.

 The Model of 1842 musket would be the first percussion musket used by the Marines.